Hoover H-WASH 300 H3W4102DE 10Kg Washing Machine with 1400 rpm – White – A+++ Rated

 Modern machines are complex systems that consist of structural elements, mechanisms and control components and include interfaces for convenient use.
 Examples include: a wide range of vehicles, such as trains, automobiles, boats and airplanes; appliances in the home and office, including computers, building air handling and water handling systems; as well as farm machinery, machine tools and factory automation systems and robots.

 The WASH-attributable burden of disease and injuries has been studied in depth.
 Typical diseases and conditions associated with a lack of WASH include diarrhea, malnutrition, and stunting, in addition to neglected tropical diseases.
 Lack of WASH poses additional health risks for women, for example, during pregnancy or in connection with menstrual hygiene management.
 Chronic diarrhea can have long-term negative effects on children in terms of both physical and cognitive development.
 Still, collecting precise scientific evidence regarding health outcomes that result from improved access to WASH is difficult due to a range of complicating factors.
-Scholars suggest a need for longer-term studies of technology efficacy, greater analysis of sanitation interventions, and studies of the combined effects of multiple interventions to better analyze WASH health outcomes.
+Scholars suggest a need for longer-term studies of technological efficiency, greater analysis of sanitation interventions, and studies of the combined effects of multiple interventions to better analyze WASH health outcomes.

 It is difficult to provide safely managed WASH services in urban slums.
 WASH systems can also fail quite soon after installation (e.g., leaking water distribution systems).
 Further challenges include polluted water sources and the impacts of climate change on water security.
 Planning approaches for more reliable and equitable access to WASH include, for example, national WASH plans and monitoring, women's empowerment, and improving the climate resilience of WASH services.
-Adaptive capacity in water management systems can help to absorb some of the impacts of climate-related events and increase climate resilience.: 25 Stakeholders at various scales, i.e., from small urban utilities to national governments, need to have access to reliable information about the regional climate and any expected changes due to climate change.
+Adaptive capacity in water management systems can help to absorb some of the impacts of climate-related events and increase climate resilience.: 25 Stakeholders at various scales, for example, from small urban utilities to national governments, need to have access to reliable information about the regional climate and any expected changes due to climate change.

 Washing is a method of cleaning, usually with water and soap or detergent.
 Regularly washing and then rinsing both body and clothing is an essential part of good hygiene and health.